Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/lifecycle-for-edge-network/README.md

 ![](../../.gitbook/assets/rulecomplete-forward-lifecycle-to-edge-network.png)

 1. Click **Save**.
-2. Rebuild your Experience Platform tags property and deploy it to the correct environment.
+2. Rebuild your tag property and deploy it to the correct environment.

 ## Add the Lifecycle extension to your app